pepijndevos/futhark-pycffi/README.md

 Python library using the Futhark C backend via CFFI

-Futhark provides several compiler backends, `futhark opencl` which is a C backend, and `futhark pyopencl` which is a Python backend based on PyOpenCL.
+Futhark provides several compiler backends, for example `futhark opencl` which is a C backend, and `futhark pyopencl` which is a Python backend based on PyOpenCL.
 However, the host-side code of the Python backend is quite slow, leading to a lot of overhead when small, frequent kernels are used.

 A solution to reduce this overhead is to use CFFI to used the C backend from Python, greatly reducing the calling overhead.
 The OpenCL code is the same, so this is not interesting for long-running kernels.

-This library supports both `futhark opencl` and `futhark c`.
+This library supports the following Futhark backends: `c`, `opencl`, `multicore`, and `cuda`.

 Futhark arrays are mapped to and from Numpy arrays.
 Multiple outputs and multi-dimensional arrays are supported.

 ## Installation